paxx12/SnapmakerU1-Extended-Firmware/docs/extended_config.md

 - The file uses INI-style format with sections `[camera]` and `[web]`
 - Lines starting with `#` are comments and ignored
 - Only one camera stack can be active at a time
+- Only one web interface mode can be active at a time

 ## Revert back to defaults